Cut and sew manufacturing versus blank apparel for clothing brands

 Brand storytelling.
 "We develop everything in-house from fabric up" is a fundamentally different brand story than "we print on Gildan blanks."
 Customers and retailers increasingly care about this distinction.

 Custom fabric and materials.
 Want a specific performance fabric with a proprietary texture?
 A specific GSM that is heavier than anything available in blanks?
 A specific collar construction?
-None of that is possible with blank apparel.
+NOne of that's possible with blank apparel.!Private label clothing line development with custom cut and sew manufacturing

 The Real Tradeoffs: Cost and Complexity